UWCNuclear/UbuntuSetUp/README.md

 **Step 5.**	Set up username and password in the Ubuntu terminal.
 Do not close the window until you have a username and password set up.
 (The password does not show up as you type it.)

-**Step 6.**	To update librairies, paste (by using the right click of your mouse pad or middle click of your mouse) the following commands in the terminal:
+**Step 6.**	To update libraries, paste (by using the right click of your mouse pad or middle click of your mouse) the following commands in the terminal:

     sudo apt update